1nfinigon/omclone/README.md

     half the lr.
 Coincidence or no?
 Not sure.
 -   Loss curve for both track identically trendwise (but higher variance) until I killed the run after 15 epochs (75k batches).
--   Not sure I learnt much of use from this.
+-   Not sure I learnt anything from this.
 Still TODO to learn how AdamW actually works / what lr rate means there.

 # Experiment 3 (2024-09-29): AdamW vs SGD

 -   Model: v1 7 layer ch=48 (764k params)
 -   Run A: model48_20240928_112943
     -   Optimizer: AdamW lr=4e-4
--   Run B: model48_20240928_200924
+-   Run B: model48_20240929_002831
     -   Optimizer: SGD lr=4e-4 momentum=0.9
 -   Other details same as experiment 1